How to choose a credit card that’s right for you

 One of the first questions people ask when looking for a new credit card is, “What is the best credit card?”
 Well, I’m sorry to tell you but there is no “best credit card”.
-Credit cards aren’t one size fits all and the right card for you will depend on what you need in a card and how you plan on using it.
-You should even consider whether you need a credit card at all.
+Credit cards aren’t one size fits all and the right card for you will depend on what you need and how you plan on using it.

 Are you someone who never pays off their credit card?
 You pay the minimum amount due each month and keep on spending?
 You might like to take a look at a credit card with a low interest rate.